-The anytime touchdown scorer is one of the most popular props in the NFL, and it is easy to see why.
+The anytime touchdown scorer is the most-bet prop in the NFL, and it is easy to see why.
 You pick a player, he crosses the goal line at some point, you cash.
 No yardage lines to sweat, no fourth-quarter garbage-time math.
-But "popular" and "profitable" are two different things, and the books know exactly how much casual money pours onto the star running back every Sunday.
-Below is how I approach the market the same way we approach home run picks in baseball: find the players the number underrates, then squeeze every cent out of the price.
+But popular and profitable are two different things, and the books know exactly how much casual money pours onto the star running back every Sunday.
+That casual money is your opportunity: it inflates the prices on the obvious names and quietly underrates everyone else.
+By the end of this guide you should be able to look at a +150 anytime touchdown scorer and know, in about ten seconds, whether it is a bet or a trap.
+We get there in three moves: read the role, read the game environment, then read the price.

 An anytime touchdown prop pays out if your player scores a touchdown at any point in the game.
-Rushing and receiving scores count, and at most books a return or defensive touchdown by that player counts too, though these rules do vary by book, so check the market's terms.
-One rule trips up new bettors: when a quarterback throws a touchdown pass, the market credits the receiver, not the passer.
-So a pocket quarterback almost never appears as a realistic anytime TD play, while a dual-threat quarterback who runs it in near the goal line very much does.
+Rushing and receiving scores both count, and at most books a return or defensive touchdown by that player counts too, though those rules vary, so check the market's terms.
+One wrinkle trips up new bettors constantly: when a quarterback throws a touchdown pass, the market credits the receiver, not the passer.
+So a pure pocket quarterback almost never shows up as a realistic anytime TD play, while a dual-threat quarterback who runs it in near the goal line very much does.
+That is the whole reason Eytan will happily back a running quarterback to score: the goal-line sneak is a real, repeatable touchdown path the box score gives to the QB himself.

-The bet itself is simple; the skill is knowing which players are priced correctly and which are not.
-And the single biggest driver of that is not name recognition or season-long touchdown totals.
+The bet is simple.
+The skill is knowing which players are priced correctly and which are not, and the single biggest driver of that is not name recognition or season-long touchdown totals.
 It is usage near the goal line.
+So that is where we start.

-Touchdowns are scored from close range, so the players who get the ball inside the 20 (and especially inside the 10) are the ones who score.
-Obvious as that sounds, the market routinely prices touchdown equity off a player's reputation and total yards instead of his actual red-zone role, and that gap is where the value lives.
+Touchdowns are scored from close range, so the players who get the ball inside the 20, and especially inside the 10, are the ones who score.
+Obvious as that sounds, the market routinely prices touchdown equity off a player's reputation and total yards instead of his actual red-zone role, and that gap is exactly where the value lives.

 Two numbers matter more than anything else:

-The reason this edge is durable is that red-zone usage reflects coaching philosophy, and coordinators do not reinvent their goal-line approach every week.
-They tweak it by opponent, but the core stays intact, which makes red-zone tendencies one of the more stable inputs in football betting.
-If a player is not seeing touches or targets inside the 20, his anytime TD price is being propped up by name value alone, and name value does not score touchdowns.
+The reason this edge holds up is that red-zone usage reflects coaching philosophy, and coordinators do not reinvent their goal-line approach every week.
+They adjust it by opponent, but the core stays intact, which makes red-zone tendencies one of the more stable inputs in football betting.
+If a player is not seeing touches or targets inside the 20, his anytime TD price is propped up by name value alone, and name value does not score touchdowns.
+Hold onto that line, because it is the mistake we come back to at the end.

-Layer the opponent on top: a defense that bleeds rushing scores at the goal line, or one that surrenders touchdowns to tight ends and slot receivers, turns a good usage profile into a smash spot.
-When a starter is ruled out, the touches he vacates redistribute, and the backup who inherits the goal-line role is often the sharpest, least-noticed play on the board.
+Then layer the opponent on top.
+A defense that bleeds rushing scores at the goal line, or one that surrenders touchdowns to tight ends and slot receivers, turns a good usage profile into a smash spot.
+And when a starter is ruled out, the touches he vacates get redistributed, and the backup who inherits the goal-line role is often the sharpest, least-noticed anytime TD play on the board.
 Always check the inactive report before you bet.

 Usage tells you who gets the ball near the end zone.
-The game environment tells you how often the offense will be down there in the first place.
+It does not tell you how often the offense will be down there in the first place.
+For that you read the game environment, because the best goal-line role on Earth is worth less if the offense only reaches the red zone twice.

 Then read the game script off the spread:

 Put usage and environment together and you have your candidate list: the right players, on the right offenses, in the right spots.
-Now the question becomes what their touchdowns are actually worth.
+Now the only question left is the one most bettors never ask.
+What are those touchdowns actually worth?

 This is the step most bettors skip, and it is the whole game.
 A bet is not good because the player is good.
 A bet is good when the price beats the player's true probability of scoring.
-Everything above is how you estimate that true probability; the price is what the book is charging you for it.
-If the idea of pricing a bet against its true odds is new, our guide to finding +EV bets covers the fundamentals.
+Everything above is how you estimate that true probability; the price is what the book charges you for it.
+If pricing a bet against its true odds is new to you, our guide to finding +EV bets covers the fundamentals of this whole anytime TD betting strategy.

 | Odds | Implied probability | What it means |